International Summer or Winter Retreat (Kyol Che)

 Arrival & Registration

-• Those who will join the retreat from the beginning (May 10) should plan to arrive at Musangsa no later than May 8 (2days before the start) by 12:00 p.m.
+• Those who will join the retreat from the beginning of Kyol Che should plan to arrive at Musangsa no later than 2 days before the start by 12:00 p.m.
+Please check specified Kyol Che entry dates for each season.

 • Those who will join the retreat on any Saturday entry day should arrive no later than 12:00 p.m., in order to have time to register at the Musangsa office and then attend an important orientation at 1:30 p.m.